-As at October 31, 2022, the Company's financial instruments consist of cash, amounts receivable, accounts payable and accrued liabilities.
-The fair values of amounts receivable, accounts payable and accrued liabilities approximate their carrying values due to their short term to maturity.
-The Company's cash, which is classified under level 1 of the fair value hierarchy, is measured at fair value using quoted market price at period end.
+As at October 31, 2023, the Company's financial instruments consist of cash and cash equivalents, accounts receivable, investments, accounts payable and accrued liabilities, lease liabilities, and short-term loans.
+The fair values of accounts receivable, accounts payable and accrued liabilities approximate their carrying values due to their short term to maturity.
+Lease liability and short-terms loans are measured at amortized cost.
+The Company's cash and cash equivalents, which is classified under level 1 of the fair value hierarchy, is measured at fair value using quoted market price at period end.
+The Company's investments in common shares and warrants of South American Lithium Corp. have been fair valued using Level 3 inputs of the fair value hierarchy.